Ukraine worries keep lid on European shares, outweigh earnings

 Stockholm’s OMXS index rose 0.8 percent.

-It led a sell-off across the sector, with Daimler and CNH Industrial down 1.7 percent and 0.9 percent respectively.
+It led a sell-off in truck makers, with Daimler and CNH Industrial down 2 percent and 1 percent respectively.

 “You saw that for every major truck maker ... the recovery seems to have started later than anticipated,” Natixis analyst, Kathleen Gailliot, said.
 “The potential is there but you have got to have a bit of improvement in confidence.”